robot297/JAG_5_2019/grades/Lab 4 Questions.md

 Ask user for a month, and snowfall amount, and add this data to HashMap provided.
 Check if month is already in HashMap before adding data.
   If so, warn user that they will overwrite data, and ask for confirmation before writing.
+  If the user does not want to overwrite data, the addToHashMap method should do nothing.

 For month names, assume that all month names will be the full name, with the initial letter capitalized, and will always be spelled the same, example "May" or "September"